ClementNerma/NightOS/docs/specs/kernel/data-structures.md

 - Reduce the needs of allocating
 - Speed up iteration times
-- Speed up insertion times when the last entry isn't full
+- Speed up insertion times when the last entry isn't occupied

 But also:

-- Increase the memory cost of the last entry when it isn't full
+- Increase the memory cost of the last entry when it isn't occupied
-- Slow down insert times when the last entry is full (needs to allocate)
+- Slow down insert times when the last entry is occupied (need to allocate)

 ## Unions